let-pedro/Mobile2you/README.md

 # 🔖 Sobre o Projeto

-O Desafio da Mobile2you foi desenvolvindo a replicar da tela de detalhe dos filmes do app TodoMovies, Ultilizando a API do The Movie DB.
+Desenvolvimento do clone da tela de detalhe dos filmes do app TodoMovies, Ultilizando a API do The Movie DB.